 I contact Bangor Chief of Police August 1983

-It was now two and a half years since my last contact with Shuman and Pinkham.
-Mike’s murder was now six months short of three years old and I hadn’t heard a word from the homicide detectives.
+It was two and a half years since my last contact with Shuman and Pinkham and I hadn’t heard a word from the homicide detectives.
+Mike’s murder was going on on three years old.
 Not knowing where to turn or what to do to find out what happened to Mike, I wrote to Bangor Police Chief Francis Woodhead requesting a copy of Mike’s criminal record.
 He responded on August 9, 1983.

 "The law does not provide for any person(s) other than then individual who is seeking the review of his own record [he wasn’t alive to seek his own record], or his attorney, to inspect these records."
 I didn’t know at that time that criminal records were kept at the Maine State Bureau of Identification in Augusta, Maine and Woodhead did not advise me of that fact.
 I just forgot about it at that time.